 Fulfilling your dream of having a family is not always easy.
 But it can be an exciting and hopeful time.
 Your biggest peace of mind should be to know that the physicians you choose for your care are board certified and qualified specialists in Reproductive Endocrinology and Infertility.
-You can feel confident that, without a doubt, The Reproductive Medicine Group consists of the finest Reproductive Endocrinologists in the nation.
+You can feel confident that, without a doubt, The Reproductive Medicine Group consists of some of the finest Reproductive Endocrinologists in the nation.
 Our distinguished group of physicians is the largest team in the Tampa Bay area in which all of the physicians are not only board certified in Obstetrics and Gynecology, but also board certified in Reproductive Endocrinology and Infertility.

-Trained at the top medical facilities in the country including Harvard, UCLA and Johns Hopkins, our vast medical expertise is evident in everything we do.
+Trained at the some of the top medical facilities in the country including Harvard, UCLA and Johns Hopkins, our vast medical expertise is evident in everything we do.
 Our physicians have consistently been selected by their peers as “Best Doctors in America – Fertility” by US News and World Reports, Tampa Magazine’s Top Docs – Fertility, and Tampa Bay Metro’s “Top Doctors”.
 We constantly participate in the most current research programs to bring breakthrough treatment technologies to our practice, and to our patients.
 The diplomas on our walls may show our excellence, but it’s our patients who give us the biggest rewards.

 A consultation with a fertility specialist is a first step to understand infertility.

 From the moment you begin your experience with The Reproductive Medicine Group, you should feel comfortable openly and honestly communicating with everyone in any of our offices.
 No matter how simple or complex your medical treatment, we pay particular attention to make sure you are treated with personal care every step along the way.
 Never hesitate to ask questions or take more time with any of our team members at the front desk or in the operating room.

 Before undergoing any tests or treatment, you will: